-A Puja Space – or a ‘mandir’ – is a special space in your house meant for the worship of the deities you believe in.
+A POOJA ROOM or a ‘MANDIR’ – is a special space in your house meant for the worship of the deities you believe in.
 People from all religions have this sacred space in their homes, and it is in this corner where the idol-worshippers place the idols of deities, while the others use it for placing their holy scriptures.

-If you are blessed with lavish spaces in your front, side or rear yards, an outdoor puja space is a befitting choice for you.
+If you are blessed with lavish spaces in your front, side or rear yards, an outdoor POOJA ROOM is a befitting choice for you.
 Outdoor spaces are blessed with the elegance of nature – the softness of breezes, the aroma of the raindrops and the first rays of the morning sun.

-Recreate your mandir as a mini temple dedicated to your deities, complete with ornately decorated pillars, a spire at the top, translucent curtains, traditional elements such as the ‘kalash’ and a few steps to place the puja on a higher level than the ground.
+Recreate your POOJA ROOM as a mini temple dedicated to your deities, complete with ornately decorated pillars, a spire at the top, translucent curtains, traditional elements such as the ‘kalash’ and a few steps to place the puja on a higher level than the ground.

 Landscaping is a must –include potted plants, climbers, the tulsi, and flowers.
 The flooring should not be a highly polished one, and also remember since this is an open-to-sky space, drainage is an important factor.